dieharders/obrew-api-js/README.md

-# Obrew API JS
+# Obrew JS API

-A TypeScript/JavaScript library providing React hooks and API clients for interacting with the Obrew AI backend services.
+A TypeScript/JavaScript API library providing React hooks for interacting with the Obrew AI backend services.

 Used to interact with Obrew Studio: Server https://github.com/dieharders/obrew-studio-server And used by the Obrew Studio WebUI https://github.com/dieharders/brain-dump